chrisxfire/chrisxfire.github.io/content/notes/software-engineering/methodologies/service-oriented-architecture.md

 - Service bus

 # Microservices
-Microservices arrange an app as a collection of loosely-coupled, fine-grained services.
-No standard definition.
+An architectural approach that builds an application as a series of small services that are decentralized and autonomously developed.
+The services are loosely coupled, independently deployable, and easily maintainable.

 Characteristics:
 - Processes that communicate over a network via vendor-agnostic protocols.